logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

   </figure>
 </p>

 Choose a name for the peering link.
-Check the Traffic to remote virtual network as allow, and Traffic forwarded from remote virtual network to block.
+Check the *Traffic to remote virtual network* as *Allow*, and *Traffic forwarded from remote virtual network* to *Block*.

 <p align="center">
   <figure>